Form 1099-MISC & Independent Contractors

 If you would like the IRS to determine whether services are performed as an employee or independent contractor, you may submit Form SS-8, Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding.

-Generally, if you are an independent contractor you are considered self-employed and should report your income (nonemployee compensation) on Schedule C (Form 1040), Profit or Loss From Business (Sole Proprietorship), or Schedule C-EZ (Form 1040), Net Profit From Business (Sole Proprietorship).
+Generally, if you're an independent contractor you're considered self-employed and should report your income (nonemployee compensation) on Schedule C (Form 1040), Profit or Loss From Business (Sole Proprietorship), or Schedule C-EZ (Form 1040), Net Profit From Business (Sole Proprietorship).
 Most self-employed individuals will need to pay self-employment tax (comprised of social security and Medicare taxes) if their income (net earnings from self-employment) is $400 or more.
 Use Schedule SE (Form 1040), Self-Employment Tax, to figure the tax due.

-Generally, there is no tax withholding on income you receive as a self-employed individual as long as you provide your taxpayer identification number (TIN) to the payer.
+Generally, there's no tax withholding on income you receive as a self-employed individual as long as you provide your taxpayer identification number (TIN) to the payer.
 However, you may be subject to the requirement to make quarterly estimated tax payments.
-If you do not make timely estimated tax payments, the IRS may assess a penalty for an underpayment of estimated tax.
-For more information on estimated tax, refer to Publication 505, Tax Withholding and Estimated Tax.
+If you don't make timely estimated tax payments, the IRS may assess a penalty for an underpayment of estimated tax.
+For more information on estimated tax, refer to Publication 505, Tax Withholding and Estimated Tax, and Do You Have to Pay Estimated Tax?
 Unlike independent contractors, employees generally pay income tax and their share of social security and Medicare taxes through payroll deductions (withholding).

 Category: Small Business, Self-Employed, Other Business